Gemino: Practical and Robust Neural Compression for Video Conferencing

 \section{Implementation}

 \NewPara{Basic WebRTC Pipeline.} Our neural \vcing solution uses WebRTC~\cite{webrtc}, an open-source framework that enables video and audio conferencing atop the real-time transport protocol (RTP)~\cite{schulzrinne1996rtp}.
-Since we rely on neural networks for frame synthesis, we use a Python implementation of WebRTC called \aiortc~\cite{aiortc} that allows easy interfacing with our PyTorch models.
-The \aiortc implementation initiates the signaling required to set up the WebRTC peer-to-peer connection.
+Since we perform neural frame synthesis, we use a Python implementation of WebRTC called \aiortc~\cite{aiortc} that allows easy interfacing with PyTorch.
+Aiortc handles the initial signaling and the peer-to-peer connection setup.
 A typical video call has two streams (video and audio) that are multiplexed onto a single connection.
-The sender extracts raw frames from the display, and compresses the video and audio components separately using standard codecs like VP8/9~\cite{vp8, vp9}, H.264/5~\cite{h264, h265}, Opus~\cite{opus}, \etc. The receiver decompresses the received data in both streams before synchronizing them and displaying each frame to the client.
+The sender extracts raw frames from the display, and compresses the video and audio components separately using standard codecs like VPX~\cite{vp8, vp9}, H.264/5~\cite{h264, h265}, Opus~\cite{opus}, \etc. The receiver decompresses the received data in both streams before synchronizing them and displaying each frame to the client.

 \NewPara{New Streams.} We extend the standard WebRTC stack to use two distinct streams for video: a \emph{\perframe stream} (\PF stream) that transmits downsampled video (e.g. 64$\times$64 frames) {\em on every frame}, and a \REF stream that transmits occasional but high-resolution {\em reference} frames that improve the synthesis fidelity.
 We anticipate using the \REF stream extremely sparsely.
 For instance, in our implementation, we use the first frame of the video as the \emph{only} reference frame.
-However, it may help with high-frequency fidelity in the event of significant changes since high-frequency fidelity tends to drop as the reference and target frames drift apart.
-But, most low-frequency changes between the reference and the target can be communicated simply through the downsampled target in the \PF stream.
+However, more reference frames may help recover high-frequency fidelity as it worsens when the reference and target frames drift apart.
+But, most low-frequency changes between the reference and the target can be communicated simply through the downsampled target in the \PF stream\footnote{We observe that sending reference frames with any fixed frequency adds significant bandwidth overheads.
+So, we only use a single reference frame in our evaluations.
+We leave an investigation of mechanisms to detect the need for a new reference frame (speaker moves significantly, high-frequency content or background changes) to future work.}.
 The receiver uses the per-frame information in the \PF stream, with the reference information, to synthesize each high-resolution frame. \Fig{software stack} illustrates the expanded WebRTC architecture to accommodate the \TheSystem design.